Appity/cloche/README.md

 - **Process listing** — See all managed processes, their status, and listening ports at a glance
 - **Environment management** — Automatically loads `.env` files, with CLI overrides
 - **Persistent scripts** — Commands are saved, so restarting a unit doesn't require re-typing
-- **Log capture** — STDOUT/STDERR saved to searchable logs with ANSI codes stripped
+- **Log capture** — STDOUT/STDERR saved to searchable logs with ANSI codes stripped (colors preserved in terminal)
 - **Log search** — Case-insensitive search with grep-style context (`--after`, `--before`, `--context`)
 - **Log tail** — View last N lines of logs (default 500)
 - **Persistent logging** — Use `--log` for full history without trimming